john-schmitz/ts-template/README.md

 # ts-template
-A simple typescript template for bootstraping applications.
+A simple typescript template for bootstrapping applications.